 The latest figures published by the European Commission show that counterfeiting is a growing phenomenon in the EU market.
-In 2007 EU Customs seized more than 79 million counterfeit and pirated goods and handled more anti-counterfeiting cases than ever before.
-A total of more than 43,000 cases were dealt with in 2007, up nearly 17% from 2006.
-Compared to 2006, counterfeiting increased in almost all product sectors.
-In addition to medicines, where counterfeiting increased by 51% compared to 2006, the 264% increase in intercepted counterfeit articles for personal care is a worrying trend.
+In 2008 EU customs authorities seized 178 million counterfeit and pirated goods and handled over 49,000 anti-counterfeiting cases, more than ever before.
+Compared to 2006, counterfeiting increased in almost all product sectors and the number of seized products doubled.
+In addition to medicines, where counterfeiting increased by 118% compared to 2007, the 136% increase in intercepted counterfeit toys is a worrying trend.

-The statistics for 2006 showed an increase of 70% over 2005 (to 128 million counterfeit and pirated articles seized) across most industry sectors.
-This was particularly worrying for pharmaceutical products (up 384% over 2005) and perfumes and cosmetics (up 141% over 2005), as these products can pose a serious threat to the health of the general population.
-Clothing and accessories have also shown a significant increase.
+The statistics for 2008 showed an increase of 50% on 2007 across most industry sectors.
+The figures are particularly worrying for pharmaceutical products and perfumes and cosmetics, as these products can pose a serious threat to the health of the general population.
+DVDs and CDs were the most-seized products, with 79 million products retained in 2009.

-In terms of overall quantities seized, China remains the principal source of counterfeit products, with 79% of all articles seized originating in China.
-In the pharmaceutical sector, India and the United Arab Emirates were the principal sources of counterfeit products (31% each), followed by China.
-Together, these three countries are the source of 80% of all counterfeit medicines seized.
+In terms of overall quantities seized, China remains the principal source of counterfeit products, with 54% of all articles seized originating in China.
+In the pharmaceutical sector, India is the principal source of counterfeit products.
+Further, Indonesia is a major source of counterfeit products in the food and beverages sector.

-This chapter explains the simple steps that all owners of IP rights in the European Union should take in order to defend their rights effectively against counterfeiting and piracy, in particular the filing of an application for action by customs authorities in the 27 EU member states.
+This chapter explains the simple steps that all rights holders in the European Union should take in order to defend their rights effectively against counterfeiting and piracy - in particular, the filing of an application for action by customs authorities in the 27 EU member states.